richardpjames/TDEngine/README.md

 For this package to work correctly, both Cinemachine and the new Unity Input System must be present.

 # Scripts
-## Player and Character Controller
+## Character Controller

-Assign the player controller to playable characters and the character controller to NPCs etc. This provides base functionality for any character in the game and sets sensible defaults for the top down view (such as disabling rotation and gravity in the rigidbody).
+Assign the character controller to player controlled characters, as well as NPCs etc. This provides base functionality for any character in the game and sets sensible defaults for the top down view (such as disabling rotation and gravity in the rigidbody).
 This component is required on an object for all other character and player components to work correctly.